TheSkyentist/GELATO/README.md

 FAQ
 -------------
+**How can I load spectra from other sources?

+*By editing the SpectrumClass.py file, you can customize how spectra are loaded into HQUAILS.

 **Why is it spelled HQUAILS but pronounced Quails?**

 *The author of the code, R. E. Hviding (pronounced VEE-ding) thought it important to draw attention to names that start with an H where the H is not pronounced.*